hellohaptik/docs_haptik/docs/bot-builder/basic/testing-introduction.md

 ## Testing training data

 Training data is tested during the development phase of the lifecycle.
-This ensures whether the bot is able to understant user's query and if the bot is taking the user through the right conversation flow.
+This ensures whether the bot is able to understand user's query and if the bot is taking the user through the right conversation flow.

 ### Using Test and Debug

-On Conversation Studio, there is a **Test Bot** present which helps to test the bot and debug it simultaneously as you build it.
+On Conversation Studio, the **Test Bot** section helps to test and debug the bot simultaneously as you build it.

 To know more about how to use the test bot, read [**here**](https://docs.haptik.ai/bot-builder/advanced/debugging-guidelines).

 ### ORACLE Feedback Module

 ORACLE feedback module aids is providing quality training data to the bot.
 The User Says section for every Start node is crucial for the bot to understand user's query.
-ORACLE feedback module runs through all the User Says and provides the feedback to how the bot builder can improve the provided training data.
+ORACLE feedback module runs through all the User Says and provides feedback to the bot builder to improve the quality of provided training data.

 To know more about ORACLE feedback modle, click [**here**](https://docs.haptik.ai/bot-builder/basic/oracle-feedback).